moniab/MyMongoDb/README.md

 - update elements of the collections;
 - query the database;

-Then, I created a datalake MongoDB Atlas and I did some experiments on it trying some query.
+Then, I created a datalake on MongoDB Atlas and I did some experiments on it trying some query.